+ 87000 kg

 We work with local organisations, so that their projects have a direct impact on the local communities.
 We select them based on their experience, good practices in collecting used clothing, and level of transparency.

-In Poland, through the St. Brother Albert Aid Society, clothes are distributed to people in need.
-From 2025, part of the collected items is also passed to Wtórpol, which puts them into second-hand circulation.
-The remaining items are managed according to the hierarchy of textile processing.
+Until September 2025, clothing collected in Poland through the St. Brother Albert Aid Society was distributed to people in need.
+However, as collection volumes increased, the scale of the textiles being distributed exceeded the partner’s operational capacity and current needs.
+To ensure the continuity of the process and the effective and transparent management of the collected clothing, the stream was redirected to Wtórpol.
+Wtórpol channels textiles suitable for wear into the second-hand market (including through sale in second-hand clothing shops), whilst the remaining fractions are managed in accordance with the waste hierarchy.
 In Slovakia, the collection is operated by Ekocharita, in Lithuania by Refabrik, in Bulgaria by TexCycle, in the Czech Republic by Ubrania do Oddania, in North Macedonia by ECO-TEXT Group, and in the United Kingdom by Yellow Octopus Group.

 Does LPP profit from the collection?